bcoe/Adventures-in-Document-Thumbnailing/README.md

 * It's not thread safe.
 * It's slow and leaks memory.

 The main problem we ran into with LibreOffice was its inability to handle concurrent access.
-We built middleware that limited document processing to one document at a time, which helped.
-But, this also created a huge bottleneck in our system.
+We built middleware that limited document processing to one document at a time, which fixed this.
+This patch also created a huge bottleneck in our system.

 80/20 Rule to the Rescue
 ------------------------